-Back references to named subpatterns use the Perl syntax \k<name> or \k'name' or the Python syntax (?P=name).
-We could rewrite the above example in either of the following ways:
+There are several different ways of writing back references to named subpatterns.
+The .NET syntax \k{name} and the Perl syntax \k<name> or \k'name' are supported, as is the Python syntax (?P=name).
+Perl 5.10's unified back reference syntax, in which \g can be used for both numeric and named references, is also supported.
+We could rewrite the above example in any of the following ways: